Shifahu/players-card/README.md

 Testing

+I did a mini QA testing, but testing the app renders and work across all four browsers, Safari, Google Chrome, Microsoft Edge and Firefox.
+I also ensured that they behaved and looked as expected across different screensizes, as I developed the app mobile first.

 The Jest tests written did not seem to run.
 With more time, I would investigate why these unit tests were not working.
 I would also write snapshot tests by taking a snapshot of the rendered output of the card component and comparing it to a previously stored snapshot.
 This helps to ensure that the component is rendered correctly over time.
 To test that the dropdown is populated correctly, I would take a snapshot of the dropdown component after it has been populated with options and compare it to the previously stored snapshot.
 To test that the image has rendered correctly, I would check that the src and alt attributes of the img element are correct.
 To test stats that have been properly rendered, I would take a snapshot of the component after the stats have been rendered and compare it to the previously stored snapshot.

 Gulp